kparc/ksimple/README.md

 understood [k&r](https://en.wikipedia.org/wiki/The_C_Programming_Language)
-at some point in their careers. any experience with using interpreters of vector languages is beneficial but not necessary. any experience with **implementing** vector language interpreters would definitely help a lot.
+at some point in their careers. any experience with using interpreters of vector languages is beneficial but not necessary. any experience with **implementing** language interpreters would definitely of help.

 ## background

-in early january 2024, a group of motivated individuals asked arthur whitney to demonstrate the fundamentals of the design, organization and style of his method of writing c in the most succinct and approachable way possible.
+in early january 2024, a group of motivated individuals asked arthur whitney to demonstrate the fundamentals of the design, organization and style of his method of writing interpreters in c in the most succinct and approachable way possible.

 about a day later, arthur offered a tiny interpreter of a toy vector language, implemented in about 25 lines of c with a small header file.